 People with skin-picking disorder may feel tense or anxious just before they do it, and skin picking may relieve that feeling.

-Cognitive-behavioral therapy that specifically focuses on skin-picking disorder and certain antidepressants or N-acetylcysteine may help lessen symptoms.
+Cognitive-behavioral therapy (habit reversal therapy) that specifically focuses on skin-picking disorder and certain antidepressants or N-acetylcysteine or memantine may help lessen symptoms.

-Skin-picking disorder is a type of obsessive-compulsive disorder.
-People with the disorder compulsively pick at or scratch their skin.
-They do not do it to remove a spot that they think is unattractive (as people with body dysmorphic disorder do).
+People with the disorder repeatedly pick at or scratch their skin.
+They do not do it to remove a spot or blemish that they think is unattractive (as people with body dysmorphic disorder Body Dysmorphic Disorder In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress and/or impairs functioning.
+People typically spend hours... read more do) or diseased.
 Some people pick at healthy skin.
 Others pick at calluses, pimples, or scabs.

 The methods and areas people pick at vary from person to person.
 Some people have many sores or scarred areas.
 Other people have only a few scars or sores.
 The areas people pick at may change over time.